TUW-GEO/rt1/README.md

 - **rt1.rtfits**

-  - a flexible interface for (parallelized) least-squares fitting
+  - a flexible interface to perform parameter estimation for incidence-angle dependent data-timeseries via non-linear least-squares fitting routines.

   - integrates with a set of pre-defined plot-functions and interactive widgets that can be used to quickly analyze the obtained results

+- **rt1.rtprocess**

+  - a versatile interface to setup and run parallelized processing

 - **rt1.rtparse**